-- Follow the Transition Area Design Guidelines and the Transition Neighborhood Place Types design guidelines when reviewing proposed neighborhood development. - Use the City Center design guidelines for the two Centers identified along the Green Line to guide development within the Centers and to protect adjacent neighborhoods and open spaces surrounding Centers.
+- Follow both the Transition Area Design Guidelines and the Transition Neighborhood Place Types design guidelines when reviewing proposed neighborhood development. - Use the City Center design guidelines for the two Centers identified along the Green Line to guide development within the Centers and to protect adjacent neighborhoods and open spaces surrounding Centers.

-Continue using the Interfacility Traffic Area and Vicinity Master Plan to guide the development of unique sports and cultural venues, agriculture, and innovative technology businesses in the Princess Anne Commons Planning Area.
+Continue to update and follow the Interfacility Traffic Area and Vicinity Master Plan to guide the development of unique sports and cultural venues, agriculture, and innovative technology businesses in the Princess Anne Commons Planning Area.

-- Implement recommendations from the 2024 Virginia Beach Housing Study. - Use Transition Neighborhood Place Type guidelines to increase the diversity of housing types and the number of affordable homes. - Update zoning regulations to simplify the review of affordable housing development in Courthouse neighborhoods.
+- Implement recommendations adopted by City Council from the 2024 Virginia Beach Housing Study. - Use Transition Neighborhood Place Type guidelines to increase the diversity of housing types and the number of affordable homes. - Update zoning regulations to simplify the review of attainable housing development in Green Line neighborhoods. - Identify locations and strategies for accommodating future senior housing demand.

-- Identify and "brand" Courthouse communities through place-making and tailored design guidelines. - Local community members will initiate Community Hub plans.
+- Identify and "brand" Green Line communities through place-making and tailored design guidelines. - Local community members will initiate Community Hub plans.
 Planned Community Hubs will then be designated as part of the Comprehensive Plan. - Develop walking and biking connections between neighborhoods and Community Hubs.